 Traded to Detroit in October 1970 in the infamous Denny McLain deal, he led the Tigers to a division title and was voted Tiger of the Year in 1972, despite a .203 batting average.
 He made his only All-Star team in 1973.
 He finished his career with the second lowest batting average — .224 — by a player with 5,000 or more at-bats.

 Ed Brinkman was born in Cincinnati on December 8, 1941 – the day after the attack on Pearl Harbor.
-His parents were Edwin R. Brinkman, a streetcar motorman and one-time semi-pro catcher, and the former Marie Roth, a dressmaker.
+His parents were Edwin R. Brinkman, who worked in a tool-and-dye factory and was once a semi-pro catcher, and the former Marie Roth, a dressmaker.
 Ed’s brother, Chuck, born in 1944, played parts of six seasons as a catcher for the White Sox.

 Brinkman grew up in Cincinnati, playing alongside Pete Rose.
 By 1954, both were members of a youth team that advanced to a regional tournament.
 Rose was the catcher and Brinkman, still just 12 years old, the shortstop.
 They each homered..
 At Western Hills High School, where they were again teammates, Brinkman was considered the bigger star, both as a pitcher and a power-hitting third baseman.
 Growing up, Brinkman idolized Ted Kluszewski, the big Reds slugger.